 (2) The Washington state apprenticeship and training council shall award up to ten incentive grants for the 2006-07 school year, based on guidelines established under subsection (1)(b) of this section, to school districts statewide solely for personnel to negotiate and implement agreements with local apprenticeship programs based upon state apprenticeship use requirements, as described in RCW 39.04.320

 , to accept graduating secondary school students with appropriate training into apprenticeship programs.
 The council shall make every effort to award the grants evenly across the state.

-(3) Beginning December 1, 2006, the Washington state apprenticeship and training council shall provide an annual report to the governor and the education and commerce and labor committees of the legislature.
+(3) For any year in which grants are awarded in accordance with this section, the Washington state apprenticeship and training council shall provide a report to the governor and the education and commerce and labor committees of the legislature.
 The report shall include:

 (a) The guidelines established under subsection (1)(b) of this section;

 (b) The names of the school districts receiving incentive grants under subsection (2) of this section;